Meloweh/NPCTango/README.md

 Description:

-In this project, I manipulated the sprites and collision masks of loaded NPCs in range to past player positions in an emulated game, forming a queue of multiple people following the player.
+In this project, I override the positions of loaded NPC sprites and collision masks in an emulated game, forming a queue of multiple people that follow the player.

 For copyright reasons, the game and emulator have not been included here.